korivikishore1991EducationRecords/Masters_Thesis/README.md

-# Masters_Thesis
+# Thesis
-Contains all the masters records.
+All the thesis materials.